jkennedy-usgs/sgp-gsadjust/README.md

 # GSadjust
 GSadjust is a cross-platform graphical interface for processing relative gravity surveys.
 It provides an interface for data selection, drift evaluation and correction, network adjustment, and integrating data from modern relative (Scintrex, ZLS) and absolute (Micro-g Lacoste) gravity meters.
 This software is a product of the USGS Southwest Gravity Program (http://go.usa.gov/xqBnQ).

-GSadjust is public-domain software written for Python 3.5 and the PyQt5 framework.
+GSadjust is public-domain software written for Python 3 and the PyQt5 framework.
+The software is primarily intended for Windows computers but should be fully functional on Mac and Linux.
 Although basic functionality has been tested on Mac and Linux machines, there may be unknown issues on those operating systems.

 Bug reports by email (jkennedy@usgs.gov) or by submitting an issue through GitHub are welcome.